Palm Springs Weekend: Development

-Jack Warner was impressed by the success of Where the Boys Are (1960).
+Jack L. Warner was impressed by the success of Where the Boys Are (1960).
 He wanted to make a similar film about the influx of teenagers into Palm Springs during the Easter vacation break, using the large number of young actors they had under contract.
 The studio had the title, Palm Springs Weekend even before they had a script.

 In June 1962, Warner gave the job of producing to Michael A. Hoey, who had never produced before, but had impressed Warner through his work as an editor at the studio over four years, most recently The Chapman Report.
 The studio signed Hoey to a contract as producer and Palm Springs Weekend was going to be his first movie.

-Earl Hamner Jnr, whose novel Spencer's Mountain had just been bought by Warners, was hired to write the screenplay.
+Earl Hamner Jr., whose novel Spencer's Mountain had just been bought by Warners, was hired to write the screenplay.
 Hamner:

 They gave the screenplay duties [on Spencer's Mountain] to someone else, and I think Mr. Warner thought that he owed me one.
 He called me one day and asked me what I thought of Palm Springs.
 I was just newly arrived from New York, and I told him that I'd never been there.
 He said, 'I want you to go there over Easter Weekend and poke around and see if you come back with a movie.' ...
 I suppose since he'd just done Spencer's Mountain, he trusted that I could write about young people.

 When Norman Taurog signed to direct, he felt the script needed some work, so the studio hired David Schwartz, who had just adapted Sex and the Single Girl.
 They did not like his work so another writer was hired, Danny Arnold, to do a weekly polish.

-There was some criticism of the script from Palm Springs councillors.
+There was some criticism of the script from Palm Springs public officials.